dimedis-gmbh/user-activity-monitoring/README.md

 ### Test

-On the machine where Vector is reading and forwarding the journal messages:
+On the machine where Vector is reading and forwarding the journal messages, create a log message:

 ```bash
 logger -t sshd "Sample message to test vector"
 ```

-Or from some other machine, try a log in with an invalid password and and invalid users:
+Or from some other machine, try a log in via SSH with an invalid password or an invalid user:

 ```bash
 sshpass -p $RANDOM ssh lausbubenstreich@your-server
 ```

-Query the GreptimeDB:
+On the central Vector log server, query the GreptimeDB:

 ```
 mysql -e "SELECT greptime_timestamp as date,host,message,\`SYSLOG_IDENTIFIER\`,\`_PID\` \